 Spectrum Center pres.

-If you have an accessibility need you feel may not be automatically met at this event, fill out our Event Accommodation Form, found at http://bit.ly/SCaccess.
-Please be aware that advance notice is necessary for some accommodations to be fully implemented, but we will always attempt to dismantle barriers as they are brought up to us.
-Any questions about accessibility at Spectrum Center events can be directed to firstname.lastname@example.org.
+The Spectrum Center is dedicated to working towards offering equitable access to all of the events we organize.
+If you have an accessibility need you feel may not be automatically met at this event, fill out our Event Accessibility Form, found at http://bit.ly/SCaccess.
+You do not need to have a registered disability with the Office of Services for Students with Disabilities (SSD) or identify as disabled to submit.
+Advance notice is necessary for some accommodations to be fully implemented, and we will always attempt to dismantle barriers as they are brought up to us.
+Any questions about accessibility at Spectrum Center events can be directed to email@example.com.

 Explore Similar Events